onera/Cassiopee/Post/doc/source/ExtraVariables2.rst

     :type  t: [zone, list of zones, base, tree]
     :param ghostCells: must be true if t contains ghost cells
     :type ghostCells: boolean
-    :return: tree with lambda2 criterion
+    :return: tree with "lambda2" in centers
     :rtype: identical to input

     *Example of use:*